albertpai/git-and-github-so-weird/README.md

 ## Git and gitub are so weird!

-Because they are sooooo weird, I wrote this document to record every weird problem that I encountered so far...
+Because they are sooooo weird, I write this document to record every weird problem that I encountered so far...

 ### I. How to resolve a conflict when working with a team project?